Trademinator/trader-client/README.md

 ## Troubleshooting
 ### About the Keys
-Not all exchanges support API keys, some of then need more information (like NDAX).
+Not all exchanges support API keys, some of them need more information (like NDAX).
 After running the client for the first time, you will find a trademinator.cfg file, you can add the missing information in the exchange section; please refer to CCXT manual to know details of each exchange.
-### Other erros
+### Other errors
 The client will create .err files, please read them as they contain details to help you.

 ## Quick FAQ